 Let’s not forget about astaxanthin.
 This powerful antioxidant is present in krill oil naturally for a reason.
 It serves as a natural stabilizer of the omega-3 fatty acids.
 No added antioxidants are necessary as it is a natural preservative.
 In addition, it provides the signature red color of all pure krill oils.

 Let’s go back to why krill oil is more fish than fish oil.
 Krill oil and wild Atlantic Salmon deliver omega-3s in the mixture of triglycerides and phospholipids.
 Fish oil doesn't.
 This is the way to get omega-3s the way nature intended.

-Read more about the omega-3 deficiency worldwide in our infographic, by clicking on the button below.
+Read more about optimizing omega-3 levels with krill oil, by clicking on the button below.